 With this Ibanez you're getting a reduced size guitar with an ultra slim, lightning fast neck.
 The body is reduced size, which also makes this a great option for younger players looking for a more comfortable guitar.

-Historically, guitars that made accommodations for things like smaller hands have traded off important features in order to scale things down, but with the Ibanez Mikro GRGM21, that couldn’t be further from the truth.
-It looks just like any other super Strat shredder, which widens the appeal significantly, especially for younger players, but the best part is, for those with smaller hands, it plays just like a full size instrument.
+Historically, guitars that made accommodations for things like smaller hands have traded off important features in order to scale things down.
+With the Ibanez Mikro GRGM21, that couldn’t be further from the truth.
+It looks just like any other super Strat shredder, which widens the appeal significantly, especially for younger players.
+But the best part for those with smaller hands is that it plays just like a full-size instrument.

-Initial impressions were excellent – for such an inexpensive guitar, the fit and finish were far beyond expectations.
-The switchgear engaged nicely, and the pots gave us a nice swell, which isn’t particularly common in sub $200 guitars.
-It was relatively heavy for a scaled down guitar at 9lb, but the balance was so good we didn’t really notice.
+Initial impressions were excellent.
+For such an inexpensive guitar, the fit and finish were far beyond expectations.
+The switchgear engaged nicely and the pots gave us a nice swell, which isn’t particularly common in sub-$200 guitars.
+It was relatively heavy for a scaled-down guitar at 9lbs, but the balance was so good we didn’t really notice.

 The Mikro uses basswood in the body construction, just like the more expensive Fender Telecaster.
-It’s proven its worth as a tone wood, and definitely works well on the Ibanez.
-It is equipped with a pair of ceramic humbuckers, and a 5 way selector switch, giving you a range of great tones.as we briefly mentioned, this is a hard tail, so while we weren’t able to perform any dive bombs, we were rewarded with great tuning stability.
+It’s proven its worth as a tone wood and definitely works well on the Ibanez.
+It is equipped with a pair of ceramic humbuckers, and a 5-way selector switch, giving you a range of great tones.
+As we briefly mentioned, this is also a hard tail, so while we weren’t able to perform any dive-bombs, we were rewarded with great tuning stability.

-Verdict: whether you’re an adult with smaller hands or this is for a young shredder in your life, the Ibanez Mikro GRGM 21 is about as good as electric guitars for small hands get at this price point.
+Verdict: Whether you’re an adult with smaller hands or seeking a gift for the young shredder in your life, the Ibanez Mikro GRGM 21 is about as good as it gets when it comes to electric guitars for small hands at this price point.
 It’s comfortable, easy to handle, and most importantly easy to play.

 A lightning fast, ultra slim neck designed for comfort and speed.